jmportilla/Web-Scraping/mongodb.md

 1. What database are you currently connected to?
 2. What other databases are there?
-3. Create a new database called `bikeshare` for our Bikeshare data
+3. Create a new database called `clicks` for our click-stream data
 4. Double check that the database was created correctly and that you are currently 'using' it.

 Time for some fun... we will now begin to insert data into our database.
 MongoDB uses an extension to JSON called [BSON](http://www.mongodb.com/json-and-bson) which adds support for more complex data types (dates, binary objects, ids, etc.).
 Usually you need not concern yourself with the specific difference.